-14. Private-Public-People Networks for Climate Compatible Development in Maputo
+14. Private-Public-People Networks for Climate- Compatible Development in Maputo

-Climate risks SDGs 3 GEOD HEALTH AND WILL BEING Project name A Public-Private People Partnership for climate compatible development in Maputo (4PCCD) Project Location Chamanculo C bairro, Maputo, Mozambique Adaptation type Community based adaptation, disaster risk reduction, build partnerships Keywords Local citizens, informal settlements, Mozambique, Chamanculo, Climate Compatible development, partnerships, participatory planning, local capacity, knowledge, local government.
-Sectors Water and Sanitation; Waste Management; Emergency Response to Flooding.
-Stakeholders Ministry of Environment, Maputo Municipality, Private and Civil Society Organisations, the Mozambican Recycling Association, the Local Development Association, Chamanculo C. Community Project Status 2011 - 2013 Contact point Vanesa Castán Broto M: +44 207 679 11 11 v.castanbroto@ucl.ac.uk
+: Climate risks SDGs 3 GOOD NEALIN AND WALL-BEING AND SANTERON 11 RANG COMMONTES 13 CLIMATE 17 PARTNERSHIPS 17 FOR THE GOALS WHITE WHITE 18 CLIMATE 19 FOR THE GOALS Project name A Public-Private People Partnership for climate compatible development in Maputo (4PCCD) Project Location Chamanculo C bairro, Maputo, Mozambique Adaptation type Community-based adaptation, disaster risk reduction, build partnerships Keywords Local citizens, informal settlements, Mozambique, Chamanculo, Climate Compatible development, partnerships, participatory planning, local capacity, knowledge, local government.
+Sectors Water and Sanitation; Waste management; Emergency response to flooding.
+Stakeholders Ministry of Environment, Maputo Municipality, Private and Civil Society Organisations, the Mozambican Recycling Association, the Local Development Association, Chamanculo C. Community Project Status 2011 - 2013 Contact point Vanesa Castán Broto +44 207 679 11 11 v.castanbroto@ucl.ac.uk

-Local communities are often capable and eager to take action to improve the quality of their lifes.
-They may organize themselves through non-governmental organisations (NGOs) and local associations, or in a more informal manner through what are called 'below-the-radar organisations' (e.g. groups that are capable of undertaking collective initiatives).
-To be useful, however, knowledge and local capacity need to be recognized by the local government and formal institutions.
+Local communities are often capable and eager to take action to improve the quality of their lives.
+They may organise themselves through non-governmental organisations (NGOs) and local associations, or in a more informal manner through what are sometimes referred to as 'below-the-radar organisations' (e.g. groups that are capable of undertaking collective initiatives).
+To be useful, however, knowledge and local capacity need to be recognised by the local government and formal institutions.
 Lack of recognition may impede local progress.
-Moreover, communities may benefit from the enabling role that formal organisations play, by supporting their networks, facilitating access to knowledge and resources, and legitimizing their actions (Castán Broto et al., 2015).
+Moreover, communities may benefit from the enabling role that formal organisations play, by supporting their networks, facilitating access to knowledge and resources, and legitimising their actions (Castán Broto et al., 2015).

-The action research project "Public, Private, People partnerships for Climate Compatible Development (4PCCD)" was aware of the possible benefits that recognition of local knowledge and capacity by formal institutions could hold.
+The action research project 'Public, Private, People Partnerships for Climate Compatible Development (4PCCD)' was aware of the possible benefits that recognition of local knowledge and capacity by formal institutions could offer.
 Therefore, the project developed a participatory planning method to foster partnerships between public, private and civil actors (Castán Broto, 2014; Castán Broto et al., 2015).
 These partnerships tried to tackle climate change through actions in specific locations in Maputo, but at the same time address the concerns of local citizens living in vulnerable urban areas (Castán Broto et al., 2015).
 This case study focuses on the informal settlements of Chamanculo C in Maputo, Mozambique.
 It was a partnership between academics from the Universities of York, Reading and University College London (in the UK), the governmental institution National Fund for the Environment of Mozambique and local communities of Chamanulo C.